robksawyer/artx/README.md

 ## Deployment

+### Environment Variables

+These can be tricky if you've never worked with them.
+Basically, our strategy is similar to what's mentioned in the post <http://stackoverflow.com/questions/21291111/sails-js-accessing-local-js-environment-settings-in-controllers>.
+The idea here is to add environment variables needed locally by Sails to the `config/local.js` file.
+All of the others are added using `heroku config:set MYVAR=''` and then used in the production code via `process.env.MYVAR`.

+### General Info

 There are a couple of things to note about deployment.
 First, check the `package.json` file to ensure that the scripts section is set to your liking.
 In order to start the production version of Sails, you'd want something like the following.